Corpus Hermeticum: Latin translation

 In 1462, Marsilio Ficino (1433–1499) was working on a Latin translation of the collected works of Plato for his patron Cosimo de' Medici (the first member of the famous de' Medici family who ruled Florence during the Italian Renaissance).
 However, when a manuscript of the Corpus Hermeticum became available, he immediately interrupted his work on Plato in order to start translating the works of Hermes, which at the time were thought to be much more ancient, and therefore much more authoritative, than those of Plato.

 While Ficino translated the first fourteen treatises (I–XIV), Lodovico Lazzarelli (1447–1500) translated the remaining three (XVI–XVIII).
 The Chapter no. XV of early modern editions was once filled with an entry from the Suda (a tenth-century Byzantine encyclopedia) and three excerpts from Hermetic works preserved by Joannes Stobaeus (fl. fifth century), but this chapter was left out in later editions, which therefore contain no chapter XV.

+In 1614 the Corpus Hermeticum lost its claim to predate Plato (c.
+428–347 BCE) when Isaac Causabon noticed that it was written in Koine Greek, which developed in the Hellenistic period (323–30 BCE).
+The discovery of Hermetic writings in the Nag Hammadi library in 1945 has lead some scholars such as Jean-Pierre Mahé to suggest that the Corpus Hermeticum and other Hermetica may have a background in Hellenistic Egyptian texts, but the Corpus Hermeticum itself is firmly dated to c.
+100, and no other Hermetic text is generally accepted to date from before the third century BCE.